The-Wallfacer-Plan/CI6226/readme.md

 W := | ^[A-z0-9]+$

-L := | and | or
+L := | AND | OR
 ```
-- search should be something like "https://github.com", the url has changed --> mostly scala
+- "index" should be totally from client side (jquery POST), response changes statsUI
+- "search" is mainly from server side, jquery only jumps to required uri (with params), no GET

 ## BUGS
 - "xxx/yyy" error search
 - ignore case doesn't work?

 ## TODO

 [x] maybe original code is incomplete for a rest request ==> renderJSON
 [x] no response should be my fault because postman can get response
-[x] generate dynamic search result with javascript (cannot use scala directly?)
 [x] get content of searchBox, process it, and pass it with POST
 [x] use another stopword dictionary
+[x] search should be something like "https://github.com", the url has changed --> mostly scala
-- add "HIGHLIGHT" is necessary
+- add "HIGHLIGHT"
 - boolean retrieval model?
   - LIMIT! /3 STATUTE ACTION /S FEDERAL /2 TORT /3 CLAIM
 - effect of lowecasse/stemming/stopwords
 - "phrase query" should use different indexer!!!
 - tolerant retrieval
-- use a special field "ALL" to for "free text" search, others by combination ???
+- use a special field "ALL" to for "free text" search, others by combination
 - see whether can using "merge"